Bubka/2FAuth-Docs/docs/security/authentication.md

 # Authentication

-2FAuth has been designed for personal use only, it is single user oriented.
-You have to create a user account to use the app, and more than one user account cannot be created.
-None of the app's features can be used unless you have been authenticated with one of the following methods.
+You have to create a user account to use the app, none of the app's features can be used unless you have been authenticated with one of the methods described below.

 ## Built-in